Hex4kt/WebDevelopment/README.md

 # Assignments :

-* Page-1 - Experimentation
+* Page-1 - First Experimentations with html + css
-* Page-2 - NavBar
+* Page-2 - Deep Dive into css and use of bit javascript

 # Webpages :